-Bollington (Cheshire) is ideally situated for walking, cycling, orienteering, running, horse riding, angling, canoeing and canal boating.
+Bollington (near Macclesfield, Cheshire) is ideally situated for spending time walking outdoors.
 Within a few miles of Bollington there is open countryside with rolling hills, miles of footpaths and bridleways, quiet lanes, woodlands, forest, rivers, canals, reservoirs, traditional pubs, country parks and visitor centres.
-In the pages of the Bollington Outdoors website there are details of walking routes, orienteering locations and events, cycling routes and events, horse riding centres, running routes and events, rock climbing locations, visitor centres, angling clubs, canal boat hire, accommodation, places to eat and drink, and suggestions for places to visit, which are all located within a few miles of Bollington.
+In the pages of the Bollington Outdoors website there are details of many walking routes.
+In browsing this website, hopefully you will find many reasons to spend time outdoors in Bollington!

 Stroll around Bollington, and you will soon appreciate that the town is a mixture of old and new.
 Macclesfield canal passes through the heart of the town, passing two old mill buildings, Adelphi Mill and Clarence Mill, both former cotton mills, but which now accommodate modern apartments and businesses.
 The Middlewood Way, which also passes through the town, used to carry the railway from Macclesfield to Marple.
 Now it has been converted into a linear footpath, used by walkers, cyclists and horse riders.